mmobin789/Android-Custom-Gallery/README.md

  ## Best Practice

- This project includes below 2 modules which contain seperate implementations for custom gallery based on RxJava and Kotlin Flow API use one at a time.
+ This project includes below 2 modules which contain separate implementations for custom gallery based on RxJava and Kotlin Flow API use one at a time.

  **Tip:**
  If you are a newbie choose the **app-flow** module as its Kotlin latest based on built-in Flow API else if your app uses rx-java then choose **app-rx** module.